kokoko3k/koko-aio-slang/docs-ng.md

 **Tate mode:**<br>
     Rotates mask and scanlines by 90°<br>

+**Hi-resolution scanlines handling:**<br>
+        There you can choose how to handle scanlines when a content is Hi-Resolution.
+        Special handling may be needed to mitigate glitches/moire at 1080p or lower resolutions.

+    Consider Hi-Resolution above # lines:
+        koko-aio will consider a frame as Hi-resolution if the lines number is above the configured value.
+    Hi-Res scanlines type
+      -1: Use a number of scanlines that perfectly fits the screen, a good glitches/moire free tradeoff.
+      -2: As above, but tighter (1.5x), another good (almost) glitches/moire free tradeoff.
+       0: Use interlaced scanlines, may need >1080p screen to avoid moire or weavy glitches
+       1: Avoid drawing scanlines gaps at all.
+       2: Use scanlines, but don't interlace them (bad for 1080p and lower resolutions)

+    Scanlines flicker (0=off,1=on,2=if Hi-res):
+        This setting emulates the flickering issues present on crt interlaced screens where the brighter lines flickers when they are near dark ones.
+        You can choose to produce the flickering: never, always or only when the input picture is considered High resolution.
+    Interlace Flicker power: The strength of the effect.

 **Low level phosphor grid:**<br>
     This is a way to produce horizontal masks, scanlines and aperturegrille/slotmasks.<br>
     Parameters are tricky to setup, but possibilities are mny more quality is good at 1080p<br>